apache/lucenenet-codeanalysis-dev/docs/make-release.md

 - **`AnalyzerReleases.Shipped.md`**
   Tracks analyzer rules that have been released in one or more shipped packages.
 This is the authoritative record of rules shipped at specific versions.

 Before tagging the release, you must ensure that these files are up to date.
-This guarantees that the release metadata reflects the rules included in the NuGet package.
+This ensures that the release metadata exactly matches the rules shipped in the NuGet package.

 > [!NOTE]
 > If the release doesn't contain new or changed analyzer rules, this step can be skipped.
 For example, if the release only contains new code fixes and/or backward compatible patches to existing analyzers.